What’s on at Libraries Tasmania in June

-Our librarians have curated a special list of eBooks to mark the occasion: Love isn’t the only thing at stake in the enemies-to-lovers e-story Conventionally Yours by Annabeth Albert.
+Read widely: Love isn’t the only thing at stake in the enemies-to-lovers e-story Conventionally Yours by Annabeth Albert.
 The tea is hot, the scones are fresh, and the dead are just passing through in the delightful queer love story Under the Whispering Door by TJ Klune.
 See our permanent list of LGBTIQA+ eBooks on our website here.

 Let our music collections shape your day

 What stories in your past are held by our treasure trove?

 Get Curious!
 Discover your own stories by digging deeper into our Tasmanian Archives to find your family’s convict records, photos, orphan home records and more.

 Help a friend rediscover the joy of reading